Maybe you found some old garlic bulbs that have been lying in your pantry for a few months and are wondering whether you can use them.

 Whole bulbs do not rot for at least 3-6 months.
 Separated cloves last for 1-2 weeks.

-Let’s find out more about shelf life, storage, and signs of spoilage of garlic.
+Let’s find out more about the shelf life, storage, and signs of spoilage of garlic.

 How To Know If Garlic Has Gone Off